Hambart471/Console_shapes/README.md

 # 🟦 Console Shapes Drawer

-A C++ console application that draws basic geometric shapes using object-oriented programming (OOP).
+A C++ console application that draws basic geometric shapes

 🎯 **Features:**
 - 🟩 Draws squares and rectangles with borders